 I’ve tried to briefly describe the principle of each technique and to illustrate it with a short video.

-I love painting and creative process can be a real therapy.
-Using different tools, mediums, using my own fingers, I like to explore art.
-I hope this 25 techniques will inspire you too.
+I love painting and the creative process can be a real therapy.
+Using different tools, and mediums, using my own fingers, I like to explore art.
+I hope these 25 techniques will inspire you too.

 Artist grade professional acrylic paint comes in heavy body, high viscosity form.
 Dry brushing means that you do not dilute paint with water, you do not wet your brush.
 You directly apply paint from your palette or tube with a dry brush on a dry surface.